The Eyes of Tamburah (Archives of the Invisible Sword #1) blurb:

 I did really enjoy this book though, despite my little grump above, and I am very much looking forward to reading the next instalment!!

-I received a digital Advanced Reader Copy of this from NetGalley in exchange for an honest review.
+I received a free copy of this from NetGalley in exchange for an honest review.